On classification of continuous first order theories

-(2)~$\Rightarrow$~(1) is evident, since the limits of sequences of continuous functions are Baire-1.
+(2)~\(\Rightarrow\)~(1): This is evident, as the limits of sequences of continuous functions are Baire-1.

-(1)~$\Rightarrow$~(2): By Theorem~3F of \cite{BFT}, $B_1(X)$ is angelic.
-As any subspace of an angelic space is angelic \cite[462C(a)]{Fremlin4}--Version of 1.2.13)\footnote{See the following for this version: https://www1.essex.ac.uk/maths/people/fremlin/cont46.htm}, the closure of $A$ in ${\Bbb R}^X$ is angelic.
-(Note that since the closure of $A$ in $B_1(X)$ is compact, this closure is closed (and compact) in the space ${\Bbb R}^X$.
-In particular it implies that the closure of $A$ in ${\Bbb R}^X$ is contained in $B_1(X)$.) \end{proof} In Fact \ref{BFT criterion}, the countability condition $A$ is not necessary (refer to Corollary 4G of \cite{BFT}).
+(1)~\(\Rightarrow\)~(2): By Theorem~3F of \cite{BFT}, \( B_1(X) \) is angelic.
+Since any subspace of an angelic space is angelic (cf. \cite[462B(a)]{Fremlin4}--Version of 1.2.13)\footnote{See the following for this version: https://www1.essex.ac.uk/maths/people/fremlin/cont46.htm}, the closure of \( A \) in \( \mathbb{R}^X \) is angelic.
+Note that, since the closure of \( A \) in \( B_1(X) \) is compact, this closure is closed (and compact) in the space \( \mathbb{R}^X \).
+In particular, this implies that the closure of \( A \) in \( \mathbb{R}^X \) is contained in \( B_1(X) \). \end{proof} In Fact \ref{BFT criterion}, the countability condition $A$ is not necessary (refer to Corollary 4G of \cite{BFT}).
 However, as we will see in the subsection below, the set $A$ is considered as a parameter subset of the space $X$.
 Since, to utilize the results of \cite{HOR}, we assume $X$ is compact and metric, it is preferable to impose the countability condition on $A$.

-\subsection{Continuous model theory}
+\subsection{Continuous Model Theory}